tim-keriazes/telco_project/README.md

 ## Key Findings:

--The overall churn rate for customers at Telco is: ## 26.6%
+-The overall churn rate for customers at Telco is 26.6%.

--Fiber optic customers make up ## 44.0% of customer base and churn at ## 18.4%
+-Fiber optic customers make up 44.0% of customer base and churn at 18.4%.

--Month to month customers make up ## 55.1% of customer base and churn at ## 23.5%
+-Month to month contract customers make up 55.1% of customer base and churn at 23.5%.

-The customer base that pays with electronic check as a payment type is:
+-Electronic check payment type customers make up 33.6% of customer base and churn at 15.2%.

-AVerage tenure of churned customers:
+-Median tenure of churned customers: 10 months.

-AVerage tenure of fiber customers that have churned:

-Average tenure of month to month customers that have churned:
+-Median tenure of month to month customers that have churned: 7 months.

-Average tenure of electronic check payment customers that have churned:
+-Median tenure of electronic check payment customers that have churned: 9 months.

-AVerage monthly charges:
+-Average monthly charges: $64.80.

-Average monthly charges of customers who have churned:
+-Average monthly charges of customers who have churned: $74.44, 9.64 higher than average customer.

-Average monthly charges of fiber customers:
+-Average monthly charges of fiber customers: $88.13, $23.33 higher than average customer.

-Average monthly charges of month to month customers:
+-Average monthly charges of month to month customers: $73.02, $8.22 higher than average customer.

-Average monthly charges of electronic check payment customers:
+-Average monthly charges of electronic check payment customers: $78.70, $13.90 higher than average customer.